The OPAL Primary Programme

 Children spend 1.4 years of their primary school attendance in playtime.
 This time is valuable and needs coherent planning.

 Changes in culture and society have led to ‘play poverty’ in childhood which has numerous negative impacts.

 Better play means happier children.
-Happier children mean less behaviour problems, a more positive attitude to school, more effective lessons, core skills development, less staff time spent resolving unnecessary problems, less accidents and happier staff…more
+Happier children mean fewer behaviour problems, a more positive attitude to school, more effective lessons, core skills development, less staff time spent resolving unnecessary problems, fewer accidents and happier staff…more

 OPAL was developed in response to demand from schools for help in resolving issues at playtime, including boredom, high levels of accidents and playground incidents, lack of respect for supervisors and a constant stream of low-level behaviour problems, as well as a desire to improve the quality of children’s play experience in school.
 Schools expected the resolution to lie in better occupation for the children such as playground games, behaviour management training for the supervisors or more equipment for the children.
 All of these were tried during the programme’s development, but none had a significant lasting effect.

 Our experience has led us to the conclusion that children will play with anything that is different for up to six weeks but from then on the attraction slowly starts to wane.
 The four points below are the main reasons that schools give as having only short-term or limited play value.

 - Unchallenging so-called ‘challenging play equipment’, such as many standard trim-trails that schools buy without firstly gaining an understanding of whether they actually meet their children’s needs!
 These ‘trail’ structures can often be extremely low in play value, low in financial cost-benefit, low in ‘challenge’ and essentially much too simple for most KS1 and KS2 children, which means they are far too quickly mastered.
 Boredom soon returns, with little to show for the many £thousands invested.

 - Most playground markings and most surfacing.